fkie-cad/spmac/README.md

 ### Getting started

-To run our BP-MAC implementation, you first need to setup the Contiki-NG [build environment](https://github.com/contiki-ng/contiki-ng/wiki).
+To run our SP-MAC implementation, you first need to setup the Contiki-NG [build environment](https://github.com/contiki-ng/contiki-ng/wiki).
 To recreate the results from the paper, you additionally need special hardware, namely a Zolertia Re-Mote boards.
 However, you can also run the applcation natively in Linux or within the Cooja simulatation environment.

-After you setup the environment, you can copy the spmac folder into the top-level Contiki-NG directory.
+After you setup the environment, you can copy the *mac-schemes* folder into the top-level Contiki-NG directory.

+#### Known Error Messages

+* On macOS, we ran into the problem that `git submodule update --init --recursive` did nothing after cloning the contiki-ng repository.
+Using `git clone --recursive https://github.com/contiki-ng/contiki-ng.git` when cloning makes that step unnecessary and did work for us in that case.

+* If you run contiki-ng via docker, as described in the Contiki-NG documentation, you might see the warning `WARNING: The requested image's platform (linux/386) does not match the detected host platform (linux/amd64) and no specific platform was requested`.
+This is apparently a bug in docker and the warning can be ignored.

 ### Evaluation Flags